mdimitrov/hirundo-meh-app/README.md

 # hirundo-meh-app

-A simple "twitterish" app for NoSQL course @fmi with mongoose, express and hjs
+A simple "twitterish" app for NoSQL course @fmi with mongoose, express and handlebars

 ## Installation and Usage